 List of Tableau Charts

 And the detailed list of Charts in Tableau Desktop is shown below.
-Below specified heading are Hyperlinks so, click on it will show you the respective example.
+The below-specified heading is Hyperlinks so, click on it will show you the particular example.

 - Text Label: Use this Text label chart to create Pivot data (also called as Crosstabs)

-- Highlight Table: This type of report will help you to compare the categorical data using colours.
+- Highlight Table: This type of Tableau chart will help you to compare the categorical data using colors.